chrisvlaskamp-sys/Game-Softeng-Block-Breaker/README.md

 **Adding players:**

 Players can be added by running the following command in the terminal of another computer on the same Wi-Fi network or in a new terminal tab.
-Make sure the port and IP address match those of the server.
+Make sure the port and IP address match those of the server and that you're using the correct directory.

 `python mygame_client.py <player name>  <port> <server IP address>  `